 Never fill your air fryer basket more than halfway full and shake the basket while cooking every 5 minutes or so to allow for even cooking.

 To double this recipe, you can use a wired rack to keep this recipe under 30 minutes easily.

 What Kind of Air Fryer Can I Cook This Recipe With?

-Although each air fryer cooks a little different, this recipe can be made in any type of air fryer.
+Although each air fryer cooks a little differently, this recipe can be made in any type of air fryer.
 This means if you have the Power Air Fryer Oven, GoWise, or Air Fryer XL, you can make this air fried recipe with no issues.

-But since all air fryers do cook different, it’s important to keep an eye on the breading.
+But since all air fryers do cook differently, it’s important to keep an eye on the breading.
 If you see the breading getting darker, check the temperature of the chicken, and lower the heat if needed.